 You can also visit the Public Attorney’s Office, which offers free legal advice and assistance on documentation, preparation of affidavits, pleadings, petitions, and motions for annulment cases.

-Email is now used as a mode of filing, and courts employ video conferencing hearings to make sure there are no further delays in hearing cases.
+Most courts use email as a mode of filing, and courts employ video conferencing hearings to make sure there are no further delays in hearing cases.
+But now that COVID-19 restrictions are easing, you can expect the annulment process to go back to normal.

 Getting an annulment is certainly a long, tedious, stressful, and often emotional process.
 Not to mention that the annulment cost in the Philippines can have a serious impact on your finances.